Mean field games with common noise and degenerate idiosyncratic noise: Introduction

 \subsection{Organization of the paper}

-In Section \ref{sec:propage}, we prove the propagation of semiconcavity estimate for backwards deterministic HJB equations, and also list some properties of semiconcave functions that are used throughout the paper.
-Section \ref{sec.HJ} covers the well-posedness theory for the backwards stochastic HJB equation \eqref{E:hjb}, and Section \ref{sec:mfg} involves the study of weak and strong solutions to the MFG system \eqref{e.MFGstochBis}.
+In Section \ref{sec:propage}, we prove the propagation of semiconcavity estimate for backward deterministic HJB equations, and also list some properties of semiconcave functions that are used throughout the paper.
+Section \ref{sec.HJ} introduces the definition of solutions for the backward stochastic HJB equation \eqref{E:hjb}, including a discussion of stochastic processes taking values in the space of locally finite measures, and establishes well-posedness results.
+Section \ref{sec:mfg} involves the study of weak and strong solutions to the MFG system \eqref{e.MFGstochBis}.